-Take a picture of the water service where it enters the home (inside) through the wall or floor.
 If both the water service pipe and the meter are clearly visible, then one picture will suffice.
 If they are not both clearly visible, then take a separate picture of each.

-Step 2 Identify the type of pipe coming into the home/business through the wall or floor as either plastic, copper, galvanized steel or lead.
+Identify the type of pipe coming into the home/business through the wall or floor as either plastic, copper, galvanized steel or lead.

 If unable to visually determine the material type, hold a magnet against the pipe.
 If the magnet sticks to the pipe, the material is galvanized steel and this step is completed.
 If the magnet does not stick and the pipe appears to be in good condition, gently scrape the pipe with a screwdriver or utility knife and use the characteristics below to help determine the material type.
 IMPORTANT NOTE: If the pipe entering the floor or wall is corroded or in otherwise poor condition, only perform the magnet test.

 1.)
 A plastic pipe should be easy to identify, can be many different colors and the pipe will not attract a magnet.